TarekRaafat/skalex/docs/index.md

 ## What it is? <!-- {docsify-ignore} -->

-`skalex` DB Simplify data management in pure JavaScript.
+`Skalex` DB Simplify data management in pure JavaScript.
 Scale applications effortlessly, while customizing data to meet specific needs and streamline development <sub><sup>(Made for a better developer experience)</sub></pub>

 ## Features <!-- {docsify-ignore} -->